momegas/momegas/README.md

-<h2 align="left">Hello 👋, I'm Megaklis Vasilakis the co-founder and CTO of Squaredev.
+<h2 align="left">Hello 👋, I'm Megaklis Vasilakis the co-founder and CEO of Squaredev.
 </h1>

 I work on machine learning engineering, DevOps and software in general.
 I'm mainly writing python for some years now.
 Before that, I was a JavaScript / Node.js guy.
 I also organise an AI meetup in my hometown, Patras.